sigalei/couchdb_wrapper/README.md

 A wrapper for interaction with a CouchDB instance.

+Testing.

 ```
 virutalenv env
 source env/bin/activate
+pip install -e .
 pytest
 ```

 # TODO

+- `CouchDBConnector`: A wrapper to operate couchdb using python

-- `CouchDBConnectorBulk`: An wrapper of `CouchDBConnector` that accumulates items and save it as a bulk.
+- `CouchDBConnectorBulk`: A wrapper of `CouchDBConnector` that accumulates items and save it as a bulk.